Dāna as an active practice

 1) Take a few quiet breaths and center yourself.
 Spend a few moments to reflect on each of the below:

-- the beauty and power of dāna practice;
+- the beauty and integrity of dāna practice;

-- the value of receiving direct, personalized teachings from lineage holders in a recognized spiritual tradition;
+- the value of receiving direct teachings from lineage holders in a recognized spiritual tradition;

 - the reality of your financial situation.